studentgpt/cof_test_data/README.md

 ```

-**After starting up the GUI:**
+After starting up the GUI, you will see the **System and Parameters** Panel:

-- **`Set COF Parameters`** Button: Click this button to adjust the material parameters of the 2D COF, which can be determined through experimental measurements and reaction pathway analysis<sup>[1][2]</sup>.
+- **`Set COF Parameters`** Button: Click this button to set the parameters for the 2D COF, which can be determined through experimental measurements and reaction pathway analysis<sup>[1][2]</sup>.Default parameters are for COF-5.

-- The **Initial System**: This section enables you to define the initial conditions of the system, such as the initial volume, initial nuclei concentration, diameter, and height.
+- The **Initial System** Section: This section enables the user to define the initial conditions of the system, such as the initial volume, initial nuclei concentration, diameter, and height.

-- The **Conditions to Add Monomer**: In this section, you are required to input the **Monomer (core) Concentration** first, followed by the **Monomer Addition Sequence**, which is a list of the monomer volume added at each time (in L).
-Once the **Monomer Addition Sequence** is entered, you may click the `Check Input` button to display the corresponding **Number of Additions** and the **Total Added Volume**.
+- The **Conditions to Add Monomer** Section: In this section, the user can input the **Monomer (core unit) Concentration** and the **Monomer Addition Sequence**.
+The latter is a list of the monomer volume added at each time (in L; **assuming core and linker monomers are already combined in solution before addition into the system**).
+Note that the NEgen1o model works under stoichiometric monomer ratios thus **only the concentration of the core monomer is needed for input**.

+- Once the **Monomer Addition Sequence** is entered, you may click the Check Input button to check the **Number of Additions** and the **Total Volume to Add**.

-The **monomer addition sequence** can be entered in the following format:
+The **monomer addition sequence** is a numeral list separated by commas.
+Examples include:

-* `0.019,0.037,0.055,0.073,0.091,0.109,0.127,0.145,0.163,0.181` represents increasing-rate addition
+* `0.019,0.037,0.055,0.073,0.091,0.109,0.127,0.145,0.163,0.181` represents an increasing-rate addition sequence

-* `1` represents a single addition
+* `1` represents a single addition (add all monomers at once)

 ![image1](https://github.com/studentgpt/MlCOFSyn/blob/main/image/NEgen1o_1_1.png)
 <img src="https://github.com/studentgpt/MlCOFSyn/blob/main/image/function1.png" alt="image2" width="300" height="auto">